-As you can see, there are a lot of variables that can come into play when trying to determine what kind of “rate” an individual who has been diagnosed as a Parapalegic.
+As you can see, many variables can come into play when trying to determine what kind of “rate” an individual has been diagnosed as a Parapalegic.
 This is why it’s pretty much impossible to know what kind of “rate” you might be able to qualify for without first speaking with you directly.

-Most individuals who have bene diagnosed with Paraplegia will usually fall into one of three different categories that we can make some “assumptions” about that will generally hold true.
+Most individuals who have been diagnosed with Paraplegia will usually fall into one of three different categories that we can make some “assumptions” about that will generally hold.

 Category one would be those who have been diagnosed with Paraplegia which has been caused by some “type” of pre-existing medical condition which on its own could be considered cause for denying a traditional life insurance application.
-Individuals in this situation will unlikely be able to qualify for a traditional term or whole life insurance policy and may need to consider a Guaranteed Issue Life Insurance policy should they wish to try and purchase some life insurance coverage.
+Individuals in this situation will unlikely qualify for a standard term or whole life insurance policy.
+They may need to consider a Guaranteed Issue Life Insurance policy if they wish to purchase some life insurance coverage.

-Category two consists of those who may have become paraplegic due to some “kind” of injury which isn’t likely to happen again, however, their overall healthy in addition to their Paraplegia may be preventing them from being able to qualify for a traditional term or whole life insurance policy.
+Category two consists of those who may have developed paraplegia due to some “kind” of injury that isn’t likely to happen again.
+However, their overall health, in addition to their Paraplegia may be preventing them from being able to qualify for a traditional term or whole life insurance policy.
 A typical client would be one that perhaps, weighs too much or in addition to their injuries, they also smoke or have asthma.

 In this situation may also want to consider possibly purchasing a Guaranteed Issue Life Insurance Policy if it appears that they won’t be able to qualify for a traditional life insurance policy any time soon.

-This last group of individuals who have been diagnosed with Paraplegia will be those who have most likely become Paraplegic due to some kind of injury, and have been able to maintain a somewhat “normal” life (whatever that is) since their traumatic injury.
-A typical individual who would fall into this category would be one that is still able to live and function independently, most likely be able to work a full-time job (or own their own business) and be someone who isn’t letting their injury prevent them from living a full and active life!
+This last group of individuals who have been diagnosed with Paraplegia will be those who have most likely become Paraplegic due to some injury and have been able to maintain a somewhat “normal” life (whatever that is) since their traumatic injury.
+A typical individual who would fall into this category would be one who is still able to live and function independently, most likely be able to work a full-time job (or own their own business), and be someone who isn’t letting their injury prevent them from living a full and active life!

-Will typically be able to qualify for a traditional life insurance policy, however due to their inherent risk of suffering form future respiratory infections, most life insurance companies will still consider these “types” of applicant’s as “high risk”.
-So much so, that they will usually only be able to qualify for Table Rates ranging from H to J.
+Will typically be able to qualify for a traditional life insurance policy; however, due to their inherent risk of suffering from future respiratory infections, most life insurance companies will still consider these “types” of applicants as “high risk,” so much so, that they will usually only be able to qualify for Table Rates ranging from H to J.